-These not only give the Shadow Rap distance on the cast, but also lend the lure a slight rattle on the retrieve, and along with the way the front lip is angled and shaped give it a very lively action on the jerk, darting and turning rapidly up and down as well as side to side with the least amount of forward travel, presenting itself to the fish for a longer time.
+These not only give the Shadow Rap distance on the cast but also lend the lure a slight rattle on the retrieve, and along with the way the front lip is angled and shaped, give it a very lively action on the jerk, darting and turning rapidly up and down as well as side to side with the least amount of forwarding travel, presenting itself to the fish for a longer time.

 It features flat sides rather than the rounded sides of most jerkbaits which help in the rapid action.
 It’s capable of turning almost all the way around to face a fish that’s following it, a move that’s hard to resist.

 But where the Shadow Rap really shines is on the pause.
-While most lures will just sit there not doing much of anything but sink when suspended, this lure will show its tail to the surface as it moves, vibrates, and reorients as it slowly sinks, thus the ‘death quiver’.
+While most lures will just sit there, not doing anything but sink when suspended, this lure will show its tail to the surface as it moves, vibrates, and reorients as it slowly sinks, thus the ‘death quiver.’
 Many anglers report just as many or more strikes on the pause as on the retrieve.

-The lures are available in 24 newly redesigned colors from natural to fluorescent to shiny and glittery and everything in between along with textured lifelike scales and realistic eyes.
+The lures are available in 24 newly redesigned colors, from natural to fluorescent to shiny and glittery, along with textured lifelike scales and realistic eyes.
 Their bite is provided by 2 to 3 wickedly sharp black nickel VMC round bend treble hooks.

-If you need more to make them an attractive addition to your tackle box look no further than the price, which is right around $10 or less.
-Compare to the often exorbitant prices of some other lures in this category.
+If you need more to make them an attractive addition to your tackle box, look no further than the price, which is right around $10 or less.
+Compared to the often exorbitant prices of some other lures in this category.

 After the initial success and popularity of the Shadow Rap, Rapala decided to follow it up with the Shadow Rap Shad.
 The Shad has all of the unique characteristics and fish-attracting traits of the original Shadow Rap, with a few key differences.